 As an Urban Studies student at New College, you will learn about cities throughout the world, as well as the range of issues that these cities grapple with.
-This program will ignite the intellectual curiosity that fires you to formulate solutions to these problems and better understand the world around us.

 Students in Urban Studies draw on multiple disciplines from across the curriculum in order to understand the social, political-economic, cultural and ecological processes of growth and decline that have shaped the structure and development of human settlements, from rural villages to metropolitan regions.